SilverCrest Metals Inc. (SILV) Shares Up Despite Recent Market Volatility

-SilverCrest Metals Inc. (AMEX: SILV)’s stock price has increased by 4.35 compared to its previous closing price of 5.29.
-Despite this, the company has seen a fall of -1.78% in its stock price over the last five trading days.
+SilverCrest Metals Inc. (AMEX: SILV)’s stock price has increased by 8.83 compared to its previous closing price of 6.00.
+However, the company has seen a gain of 18.30% in its stock price over the last five trading days.

 Is It Worth Investing in SilverCrest Metals Inc. (AMEX: SILV) Right Now?

-The price-to-earnings ratio for SilverCrest Metals Inc. (AMEX: SILV) is 50.18x, which is above its average ratio.
-Analysts have varying opinions on the stock, with 4 analysts rating it as a “buy,” 2 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for SilverCrest Metals Inc. (AMEX: SILV) is above average at 50.23x, Analysts have differing opinions on the stock, with 4 analysts rating it as a “buy,” 2 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored

-The average price recommended by analysts for SilverCrest Metals Inc. (SILV) is $9.93, The public float for SILV is 140.30M and currently, short sellers hold a 8.23% of that float.
-On March 13, 2023, SILV’s average trading volume was 1.48M shares.
+The average price point forecasted by analysts for SilverCrest Metals Inc. (SILV) is $9.76, which is $3.47 above the current market price.
+The public float for SILV is 141.03M, and currently, short sellers hold a 8.19% ratio of that floaft.
+The average trading volume of SILV on March 20, 2023 was 1.26M shares.

 SILV’s Market Performance

-The stock of SilverCrest Metals Inc. (SILV) has seen a -1.78% decrease in the past week, with a 0.73% rise in the past month, and a -18.34% fall in the past quarter.
-The volatility ratio for the week is 4.36%, and the volatility levels for the past 30 days are at 3.92% for SILV.
-The simple moving average for the last 20 days is 2.00% for SILV stock, with a simple moving average of -9.50% for the last 200 days.
+SILV’s stock has seen a 18.30% increase for the week, with a 19.82% rise in the past month and a 1.56% gain in the past quarter.
+The volatility ratio for the week is 6.94%, and the volatility levels for the past 30 days are at 4.57% for SilverCrest Metals Inc. The simple moving average for the last 20 days is 17.69% for SILV stock, with a simple moving average of 7.59% for the last 200 days.

-Volatility was left at 3.92%, however, over the last 30 days, the volatility rate increased by 4.36%, as shares surge +2.60% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -13.48% lower at present.
+Volatility was left at 4.57%, however, over the last 30 days, the volatility rate increased by 6.94%, as shares surge +17.87% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.16% upper at present.

-During the last 5 trading sessions, SILV fell by -1.78%, which changed the moving average for the period of 200-days by -19.77% in comparison to the 20-day moving average, which settled at $5.42.
-In addition, SilverCrest Metals Inc. saw -8.00% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SILV rose by +18.30%, which changed the moving average for the period of 200-days by -8.80% in comparison to the 20-day moving average, which settled at $5.60.
+In addition, SilverCrest Metals Inc. saw 8.83% in overturn over a single year, with a tendency to cut further gains.

 Conclusion

-To wrap up, the performance of SilverCrest Metals Inc. (SILV) has been bad in recent times.
-The stock has received a bullish of “buy” and “hold” ratings from analysts.
+In a nutshell, SilverCrest Metals Inc. (SILV) has experienced a better performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.